NexusWasLost/winbun64/README.md

 - Other References - [Microsoft Docs](https://learn.microsoft.com/en-us/windows/win32/api/) (Yes I used it a bit), [Stack Overflow](https://stackoverflow.com/questions).

-- Wincore used `cpuid` to get processor brand so it will not work on ARM - based Windows machines.
+- WinBun64 used `cpuid` to get processor brand so it will not work on ARM - based Windows machines.

 - Thanks to [Arpan](https://github.com/arpank01) for running winfetch (A `.exe` that uses this library), helped me find bugs and issues.